Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Introduction

 Machine learning approaches have garnered significant attention across various contexts in fluid dynamics, including efforts to mitigate the high computational costs of high-fidelity simulations.
-In particular, within the context of computational cost reduction, the spatiotemporal prediction of flow fields has been actively proposed as a promising solution~\cite{Fukami_syn, Yousif2023}.
-Fukami et al.~\cite{Fukami_syn} developed a CNN-based inflow turbulence generator that predicts the temporal evolution of flow fields, achieving a speed-up of over 580 times compared to DNS.
-Moreover, hybrid CNN-LSTM architectures have established themselves as effective frameworks for spatiotemporal fluid prediction, demonstrating enhanced performance in capturing long-term statistics \cite{Mohan2019}.
+In particular, within the context of computational cost reduction, the spatiotemporal prediction of flow fields has been actively proposed as a promising solution~\citep{Fukami_syn, Yousif2023}. \citet{Fukami_syn} developed a CNN-based inflow turbulence generator that predicts the temporal evolution of flow fields, achieving a speed-up of over 580 times compared to DNS.
+Moreover, hybrid CNN-LSTM architectures have established themselves as effective frameworks for spatiotemporal fluid prediction, demonstrating enhanced performance in capturing long-term statistics \citep{Mohan2019}.
 It should be emphasized that the majority of these previous machine-learning-based studies have been limited to steady turbulent flows.
 These flows are distinct from the pulsating turbulent pipe flow examined herein, which exhibits pronounced unsteadiness driven by the time-varying bulk velocity.
+The learning model employed in the present study shares key features with those used in previous studies (\citep{Fukami_syn, Yousif2022}), in that it is based on a CNN architecture (with LSTM) and is designed to predict long-term dynamics through recursive input.
+The main difference is that the present model is formulated to handle periodicity.
+Therefore, prediction of the steady-flow case is naturally expected to be feasible, since a steady flow may be regarded as the limiting case of a pulsating flow with an infinitely long period.

-Furthermore, approaches that integrate physical constraints into deep learning, most notably physics-informed neural networks (PINNs), have been developed to ensure physical accuracy \cite{Raissi, Wang}.
-In particular, Yousif et al.~\cite{Yousif2022} incorporated a physics-guided framework into a CNN LSTM model.
+Furthermore, approaches that integrate physical constraints into deep learning, most notably physics-informed neural networks (PINNs), have been developed to ensure physical accuracy \citep{Raissi, Wang}.
+In particular, \citet{Yousif2022} incorporated a physics-guided framework into a CNN LSTM model.
 By including Reynolds stress components and spectral content in the loss function, they reported improved accuracy for turbulent inflow generation, enabling successful training even with sparse data.